 Cord blood analysis revealed a relationship between maternal iron status and infant iron status at birth.

 Infant iron status and diet were analyzed at three months gestational stage.
 Infant iron status appeared to be within normal range.

 Maternal iron status and diet did not have a significant effect on infant iron status or infant development as assessed by the Bayley Scale of Infant Development.

 Anderson, Janet Bradshaw, "Maternal Iron Parameters and Diet: Influence on Infant Iron Parameters and Development" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5347.